MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-q-and-a-direct-query.md

 ## Enable Q&A

 Once you have the data gateway set up, connect to your data from Power BI.
 Either create a dashboard using your on-premises data, or upload a .pbix file that uses on-premises data.
-You may also already have on-premises data in dashboards, reports, and datasets that have been shared with you.
+You might also already have on-premises data in dashboards, reports, and datasets that have been shared with you.

 1. In the upper-right corner of Power BI, select the cog icon :::image type="icon" source="media/service-q-and-a-direct-query/power-bi-cog.png"::: and choose **Settings**.